Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/2-WASM-Meta-Protocol-Slides.md

 - Similarly, almost all RPC operations that interact with the runtime have an `Option<Hash>` argument.
 This specifies "at which block to load the runtime and state from".

 ---v

-### Example #2: Block Import

-- I can add one more small touch to this to make it more accurate.. 🤌

----v